khantaha2112/Nexcent/README.md

 Nexcent is a single-page web application designed to provide lessons and insights from 8 years of experience, particularly aimed at helping photographers decide whether to grow their business through a website or social media.

 **Table of Contents**

  -Features
  -Technologies Used
  -Getting Started
     -Prerequisites
     -Installation
  -Usage
  -Contributing
  -Acknowledgements

 **Features**

-  Responsive design using Bootstrap
+  Responsive design using Bootstrap.
   Clear navigation menu with links to different sections: Home, Service, Feature, Product, Testimonial, and FAQ Registration and login options
   Informational content to help photographers grow their business

 **Technologies Used**

   HTML
   CSS
   JavaScript
   Bootstrap

 **Getting Started**

 Installation
  1. Clone the repository:
      git clone https://github.com/khantaha2112/Nexcent.git